JGCompTech/JavaUltimateTools/README.md

 Any help with development is greatly appreciated.
 If you want to add something or fix any typos please submit a pull request and if it is helpful it may be merged.
 Please check out our [Code of Conduct for Contributors](https://github.com/JGCompTech/JavaUltimateTools/blob/master/code-of-conduct.md).

 # Download
-This project is currently at version 1.2 - **[Download v1.2](https://github.com/JGCompTech/JavaUltimateTools/releases/tag/v1.2)**
+This project is currently at version 1.3 - **[Download v1.3](https://github.com/JGCompTech/JavaUltimateTools/releases/tag/v1.3)**

+The changelog can be found [here](https://github.com/JGCompTech/JavaUltimateTools/blob/master/Changelog.txt)

 License
 ----

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)

-<span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">JavaUltimateTools</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">J&G CompTech</span> is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+JavaUltimateTools by J&G CompTech is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).